andreav/swgit/doc/readme/_build/text/readme.arch.txt

      setting release number, you may want NOT to merge them on *INT/develop*.

-        "swgit stabilize --liv --no-report"
+        "swgit stabilize --liv --no-merge-back"

-   Plase refere to "stabilizing" for more informations.
+   Please refer to "stabilizing" for more informations.

 **11. CST/customer**